 La Marchigiana was Nicola Catena’s label, used in the oak barrels containing bulk wine that were sent to Buenos Aires to be sold in the finest restaurants of that time.
 This label has been hanging at the winery and at Nicolás Catena Zapata’s office since Laura and Adrianna Catena were children.

 La Marchigiana stands for the women from Le Marche and that is why there is a woman harvesting and handing grapes to a man with a basket on the label.

 The style is early 20th century and the label says Bodega y Viñedos Nicolás Catena, because Nicola Catena was made to change his name to Nicolás when he became an Argentine citizen.

-Laura observes that it was a smart idea to celebrate women harvesting since hergreat-grandfather’s wife, Ana Mosceta de Catena was also from Le Marche and loved her vines.
-Because of this, Laura’s great- grandfather use to call her his “vine whisperer”.
+Ana Mosceta de Catena was from Le Marche and loved her vines, so much so that Laura’s great- grandfather use to call her his “vine whisperer”.